-In 2017 we will be continuing our successful program of workshops for children with learning and support needs, and expanding this to also reach children with chronic illness.
+In 2017 we continued our successful program of workshops for children with learning and support needs, and expanding this to also reach children with chronic illness.

 In 2016 we trialed a progressive model where students had one term of one-on-one private tutoring then, having become confident with the Sydney Story Factory environment, processes and people, were invited to join a larger group workshop.